 These signs are indications that Josephine's accelerating, running and turning abilities are at an "Initial" stage.
-Sylvain believes Josephine will show smoother technique when running in straight lines for a longer distance, as she does have the tendency to straighten out as she picks up speed, but for this activity Sylvain places a mark on the left side of "Initial".
+Sylvain believes Josephine will show smoother technique when running in straight lines for a longer distance, as she does have the tendency to straighten out as she picks up speed, but for this activity Sylvain places a mark on the left side of "Initial."

-Deve oping Acquired
+Devel oping Acq uired

-Initia al Emerging Com petent Pr t
+Initia al Em erging Comp etent Pro oficient t

 X

-0 10 20 30 40 5() 60) 70 80 90 100
+0 10 20 30 40 50 60 70 80 90 100

-For this task, you'll need 2 pylons (5 metres apart)
+For this task, you'll need 2 pylons (5 metres apart).

+• Stumbles, slips or trips repeatedly

+- Does not exhibit flow in transitions

+- Movement is disjointed

+- Oversteps lines

+- Slow speed

+- Running form missing key features

+Emerging: Limited number of major gaps, but able to execute basic sequencing of the task:

+- Arm movements and leg movements only synchronized in some phases, not all - Sliding stop or shuffle-step stop - Basic features of mature running form observed - Rounded turnaround is evident

-Developing Acquired Initial: Presence of numerous major gaps during execution: Stumbles, slips or trips repeatedly Does not exhibit flow in transitions Movement is disjointed Oversteps lines Slow speed Running form missing key features Competent: Basic level of execution with minor sequencing errors: Motion is along a straight line there and back Good speed (jog to run) Pivoting turn that is not fluid or quick, but is successful Mature running form is evident Emerging: Limited number of major gaps, but able to execute basic sequencing of the task: Arm movements and leg movements only synchronized in some phases, not all Sliding stop or shuffle-step stop Basic features of mature running form observed Rounded turnaround is evident Proficient: Overall proficiency is depicted by the quality of the movement: Sprint speed Accelerates rapidly Decelerates in control to a momentary stop Pivots and changes direction in a continuous manner Arms and legs used purposefully for propulsion
+- Motion is along a straight line there and back - Good speed (jog to run) - Pivoting turn that is not fluid or quick, but is successful - Mature running form is evident

+Proficient: Overall proficiency is depicted by the quality of the movement:

+- Sprint speed

+- Accelerates rapidly

+- Decelerates in control to a momentary stop

+- Pivots and changes direction in a continuous manner

+- Arms and legs used purposefully for propulsion

-Q2 Run there and back
+Run there and back